grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 **Chapter 3: The Accursed.**

 **Chapter 4: Storypath Ultra System.** The joy of the original Storyteller system was its flexibility.
 With the simple mechanic of combining Attribute + Ability vs Difficulty, it allowed you to come up with small systems on the fly.
 Or rulings, as we like to call them now.
-Sure, there were systems (or maybe procedures?) for combat and social conflict, but they could be hand-waved away in a moment and replaced with a simple roll.
+Sure, there were systems (or maybe procedures?) for combat and social conflict, but they could be hand-waved with a single roll.

-The Storypath Ultra System (which sounds like a paramilitary group) is far more elaborate.
+The Storypath Ultra System (doesn't that sound just like a paramilitary group?) is far more elaborate.
 Not only do you have Skills, Attributes and Difficulties, there are also Tricks, Complications, Momentum, Status Effects, Areas and curse die.
-That's a lot, and it gives the game narrative richness but it's showing _Onyx Path_'s propensity for crunch.
+That's a lot.
+Perhaps it gives narrative richness, but it's showing _Onyx Path_'s propensity for complexity.

 **Chapter 4: Making an Accursed.** I suppose it makes sense this chapter comes after the rules chapter but, as we saw from the lineages' chapter, .
 Again, conventional wisdom is that you should lead with the character creation rules because, well, that's the order in which you play the game: you create characters first and then learn the specific rules later.
 Reversing this only adds to the inaccessibility of the game.